Unraveling Time Series Causality with Granger Methods

 2logΛ=nlog(1+RSS0RSSRSS)2 \log \Lambda = n \log \left(1+\frac{\mathrm{RSS}_0 - \mathrm{RSS}}{\mathrm{RSS}}\right)

-F=(RSS0RSS)/(pp0)RSS/(np)Fpp0,npF = \frac{\left(\mathrm{RSS}_0 - \operatorname{RSS}\right) /\left(p-p_0\right)}{\operatorname{RSS} /(n-p)} \sim F_{p-p_0, n-p}
+F=(RSS0RSS)/(pp0)RSS/(np)Fpp0,npF = \frac{\left(\mathrm{RSS}_0 - \mathrm{RSS}\right) /\left(p-p_0\right)}{\mathrm{RSS} /(n-p)} \sim F_{p-p_0, n-p}

 Hence we reject H0H_0 if F>Fpp0,np(α)F > F_{p-p_0, n-p}(\alpha).
 RSS0RSS\mathrm{RSS}_0 -\mathrm{RSS} is the reduction in the sum of squares due to fitting β1\boldsymbol{\beta}_1 in addition to β0\boldsymbol{\beta}_0.
+This quantity measures how much the additional variables improve the fit of the model.

 Source of var.d.f.sum of squaresmean squares